kpthedev/ez-text2video/README.md

 ## License
 All the original code that I have written is licensed under a GPL license.
-For the model weight license and conditions please refer to the [model card](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis).
+For the text-to-video model license and conditions please refer to the [model card](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis).

 ## Changelog